Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Biorthogonal quantum mechanics

 \section{Biorthogonal quantum mechanics}

 ~ For the lattice-based numerical self-consistent mean-field calculations of the CDW and SDW orders, we need to compute the spin-independent and spin-dependent average fermionic density at each site of the underlying lattice, respectively.
-These quantities are tied to the probability of finding a particle at a given point from the solution of the appropriate Schr\"odinger equation.
-In Hermitian systems, these quantities can be readily found from the square of the amplitude of a wave-functions at a given point in space.
-However, in NH system one needs to generalize the definition of the probability of finding a particle in terms of the inner product between the left and right eigenvectors of the corresponding NH operator.
+These quantities are tied to the probability of finding a particle at a given point from the solution of the appropriate lattice-based Schr\"odinger equation.
+In Hermitian systems, these quantities can be readily found from the square of the amplitude of a wave function at a given point in space.
+However, in a NH system one needs to generalize the definition of the probability of finding a particle in terms of the inner product between the left and right eigenvectors (biorthogonal product) of the corresponding NH operator.
 Biorthogonal quantum mechanics is a vast and rich subject~\cite{biorthogonalQM}.
 So, here we focus only on its components that are required for our investigation.

-Let ${\mathcal H}_{\rm NH}$ be a generic NH operator, whose eigenvalues are non-degenerate (leaving aside the Kramers' degeneracy).
-The secular equations for the right and left eigenvectors of ${\mathcal H}_{\rm NH}$ with a real eigenvalue $E_\alpha$ are
+Let ${\mathcal H}_{\rm NH}$ be a generic NH operator, whose eigenvalues are nondegenerate (leaving aside the Kramers' degeneracy).
+The secular equations for the right ($R$) and left ($L$) eigenvectors of ${\mathcal H}_{\rm NH}$ with a real eigenvalue $E_\alpha$ are

 respectively.
-In our study, ${\mathcal H}_{\rm NH}$ corresponds to the hopping operator $\hat{h}_{\rm NH}$ [Eq.~\eqref{eq:NHHamil}] and the effective single-particle operator, which we discuss in the following sections.
+In our study, ${\mathcal H}_{\rm NH}$ corresponds to the hopping operator $\hat{h}_{\rm NH}$ [Eq.~\eqref{eq:NHHamil}] and the effective single-particle operator, discussed in the following sections.
 In NH quantum mechanics the orthonormality condition is defined with respect to the biorthogonal product between the left and right eigenvectors according to